-- Theoretically: morphological diversity is, by definition, a deterministic property.
-As we pointed out earlier, from a probabilistic viewpoint, sources generated independently from a sparse distribution should be morphologically different (i.e. with δ -disjoint support with high probability). - Algorithmically: we pointed out that GMCA turns to be a fixed point algorithm with convergence condition (33).
-In [36], the authors present an overview of the ICA fauna in which Equation (33) then turns out to be quite similar to some ICA-like convergence conditions for which a fixed point in B is attained when a matrix $\mathbb{E}\{f(\mathbf{BX})\mathbf{BX}^T\}$ is symmetric (in this equation B is the unmixing matrix and f(.) is the ICA score function).
-In our setting, the operator $\lambda{\delta}(.)$ plays a similar role as the score function f(.) in ICA.
+[36], the authors present an overview of the ICA fauna in which (33) then turns out to be quite similar to some ICA-like convergence conditions for which a fixed point in B is attained when a matrix $\mathbb{E}\{f(\mathbf{BX})\mathbf{BX}^T\}$ is symmetric (in this equation B is the unmixing matrix and $f(\cdot)$ is the ICA score function).
+In our setting, the operator $\lambda{\delta}(.)$ plays a similar role as the score function $f(\cdot)$ in ICA.

 In the general case, GMCA will tend to estimate a "mixing" matrix such that the sources are the sparsest in \mathcal{D} .
 We will take advantage of this propensity to look for a multichannel representation (via the estimation of A) in which the estimated components are "very" sparse in \mathcal{D} .
-This point will be illustrated in the next section to denoise color images.
+This point will be illustrated in Section VI to denoise color images.

-V. RESULTS
+VI.
+RESULTS

-A. The sparser, the better
+A. The Sparser, the Better

-Up to now we used to claim that sparsity and morphological diversity are the clue for good separation results.
-The role of morphological diversity is twofold:
+Up until now, we used to claim that sparsity and morphological diversity are the clue for good separation results.
+The role of morphological diversity is twofold.

-- Separability : the sparser the sources in the dictionary D (redundant or not), the more "separable" they are.
-As we noticed earlier, sources with different morphologies are diversely sparse (i.e. they have δ-disjoint supports in D with a "small" δ).
-The use of a redundant D is thus motivated by the grail of sparsity in a wide class of signals for which sparsity means separability. - Robustness to noise or model imperfections : the sparser the sources, the least dramatic the noise.
+- Separability: The sparser the sources in the dictionary \mathcal{D} (redundant or not), the more "separable" they are.
+As we noticed earlier, sources with different morphologies are diversely sparse (i.e., they have δ -disjoint supports in \mathcal{D} with a "small" δ).
+The use of a redundant \mathcal{D} is, thus, motivated by the grail of sparsity in a wide class of signals for which sparsity means separability. - Robustness to noise or model imperfections: the sparser the sources, the least dramatic the noise.
 In fact, sparse sources are concentrated on few significant coefficients in the sparse domain for which noise is a slight perturbation.
 As a sparsity-based method, GMCA should be less sensitive to noise.

 Furthermore, from a signal processing point of view, dealing with highly sparse signals leads to easier and more robust models.
-To illustrate those points, let us consider n = 2 unidimensional sources with 1024 samples (those sources are the Bump and HeaviSine signals available in the WaveLab toolbox - see [37]).
-The first column of Figure 4 shows the two synthetic sources.
-Those sources are randomly mixed so as to provide m = 2 observations portrayed by the second column of Figure 4.
+To illustrate those points, let us consider n = 2unidimensional sources with 1024 samples (those sources are the Bump and HeaviSine signals available in the WaveLab toolbox-see [37]).
+The first column of Fig. 4 shows the two synthetic sources.
+Those sources are randomly mixed so as to provide m = 2 observations portrayed by the second column of Fig. 4.
 We assumed that MCA preserves linearity for such sources and mixtures (see our choice of the dictionary later on).
 The mixing matrix is assumed to be unknown.
 Gaussian noise with variance σ_N^2 is added.
-The third and fourth columns of Figure 4 depict the GMCA estimates computed with respectively (i) a single orthonormal discrete wavelet transform (DWT) and (ii) a union of DCT and DWT.
+The third and fourth columns of Fig. 4 depict the GMCA estimates computed with respectively i) a single orthonormal discrete wavelet transform (DWT) and ii) a union of DCT and DWT.
 Visually, GMCA performs quite well either with a single DWT or with a union of DCT and DWT.